sap-tutorials/eda/tutorials/pubsub-queues-subscriptions/pubsub-queues-subscriptions.md

 ### Further study

-We've covered a few things in this tutorial.
-We've learned about topic subscriptions, queues, and how to publish and subscribe to events in the event broker service using the `Try Me!` page.
-We've also learned about the different types of queues, durable and non-durable, and how they can be used to ensure that messages are not lost if the consumer is offline.
-We created a queue, subscribed to a topic and consumed messages.
-These are activities that we will do more in future exercises.
+You've covered a few things in this tutorial.
+You've learned about topic subscriptions, queues, and how to publish and subscribe to events in the event broker service using the `Try Me!` page.
+You've also learned about the different types of queues, durable and non-durable, and how they can be used to ensure that messages are not lost if the consumer is offline.
+You created a queue, subscribed to a topic and consumed messages.
+These are activities that you will do more in future exercises.

 - Topic endpoints and Queues - [link](https://help.pubsub.em.services.cloud.sap/Get-Started/topic-endpoints-queues.htm)
 - Understanding Solace endpoints: Queues vs Topic endpoints - [link](https://solace.com/blog/queues-vs-topic-endpoints/)